 - Keisel has been the Steelers most consistent, if not best defensive lineman this year.

-Clearly, Mike Tomlin, Kevin Colbert, Dick LeBeau and Johnny Mitchell made the right decision.
+Clearly, Mike Tomlin, Kevin Colbert, Dick LeBeau and John Mitchell made the right decision.
 But every choice comes with opportunity costs, and bringing Keisel back cost a promising younger player a roster spot.